seanmmhh/Loan_Approval/README.md

 # Loan_Approval
-Loan Approval prediction model.
-XGBoost
+Loan Approval prediction model to demostrate mdoel development in Python and deployment on GCP.